opencodeiiita/OpenCode20-Collaborative-TheApp/README.md

 Chat with us on [Slack](https://opencodeiiita.slack.com/) and Like us on [Facebook](https://www.facebook.com/opencodeiiita/)

 ## Requirements
 Basic Git and Github.
-(Feel free to contact any mentor if you have any issue regarding Git or Github.)
+(Feel free to contact any mentor if you have any issue regarding Git or Github)

 ## Getting Started